icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

-The impingement correlations form Langmuir and Blodgett, and NACA-TN-2904 were summarized and are available in plots such as this from the "Aircraft Icing Handbook":
+The impingement correlations form Langmuir and Blodgett, and NACA-TN-2904 were summarized and are available in plots such as this from the "Aircraft Icing Handbook" [^8]:

 ![](images/FAA_CT_fig2_44.png)

-Langmuir and Blodgett correlation formulas are also used, as in the from "An Appraisal of the Single Rotating Cylinder Method of Liquid Water Content Measurement":
+Langmuir and Blodgett correlation formulas are also used, as in the from "An Appraisal of the Single Rotating Cylinder Method of Liquid Water Content Measurement" [^9]:

 ![](images/LTR-LT-92_correlations.png)

 ###Approximation of an airfoil leading edge

-The "Manual of Scaling Methods" details the use Langmuir and Blodgett correlations for a cylinder as an approximation of an airfoil leading edge:
+The "Manual of Scaling Methods" [^10] details the use Langmuir and Blodgett correlations for a cylinder as an approximation of an airfoil leading edge:

 ![](images/Manual of scaling methods/terms1.png)